zihaowrez/tp/docs/DeveloperGuide.md

 This implementation involves enabling the CommandText Field to read input as it is typed in the Command Line Interface (CLI).
 In the CommandBox.java, a listener function named handleDynamicInput(), reads the user input at each deletion or addition of the command in the CLI and calls MainWindow#executeCommand.
-It passes the command inputted by the user and a reference of itself (a CommandBox object).
+It passes the command inputted by the user with the string "dynamic" concatted to the front, and a reference of itself (a CommandBox object).

 The user input and instance of commandBox object is then passed to LogicManager#execute and subsequently AddressBookParser#parseCommand and FindCommand#parse(arguments).